theodoremoreland/Algorithms/language-specific/Java/easy/Java If Else.md

-// Task
+# Task
-// Given an integer, , perform the following conditional actions:
+Given an integer, N , perform the following conditional actions:

-// If  is odd, print Weird
+If  is odd, print Weird
-// If  is even and in the inclusive range of  to , print Not Weird
-// If  is even and in the inclusive range of  to , print Weird
-// If  is even and greater than , print Not Weird
-// Complete the stub code provided in your editor to print whether or not  is weird.
+If  is even and in the inclusive range of  to , print Not Weird If  is even and in the inclusive range of  to , print Weird If  is even and greater than , print Not Weird Complete the stub code provided in your editor to print whether or not  is weird.

-// Input Format
+Input Format:

-// A single line containing a positive integer, .
+A single line containing a positive integer, N.

-// Output Format
+Output Format:

-// Print Weird if the number is weird; otherwise, print Not Weird.
+Print Weird if the number is weird; otherwise, print Not Weird.

-// Sample Input 0
+Sample Input 0:
-// 3
+3

-// Sample Output 0
+Sample Output 0:
-// Weird
+Weird

-// Sample Input 1
+Sample Input 1:
-// 24
+24

-// Sample Output 1
+Sample Output 1:
-// Not Weird
+Not Weird

+<pre><code>
 import java.io.*;
 import java.math.*;
 import java.security.*;